581-pooja/TextUtils/README.md

 # TextUtils
-- textUtils will beautify your text.
+- TextUtils will beautify your text.
 - A tool for analyzing text data in Django backend.
 - It is a simple django project or website in which we can Analyze text.